bonprosoft/shamiko/README.md

 It can
 - inspect Python processes
   - obtain information about current frames and threads of the running process
-- inject arbitrary code into specified frame and thread
+- inject arbitrary code into specified frame and thread of the process
-- attach pdb
+- attach the running process with pdb

 ## Install